 A passion that started in middle school as a result of his older brother making music has not only landed him an audience, but also a recording deal.
 Schmidt, only 17 years old, writes his own music which he described as ‘different and vibey’.

 “My older brother made music before I did which is how I got into it,” Schmidt said.
 “My mom helped me get started and all the money I make goes back into the music.”

 Along with the support and motivation from his family, Schmidt also has strong encouragement from his friends.
 One of his closest friends, Johnny Favila, has accompanied Schmidt to the studio multiple times and has encouraged the rapper to keep making music.

 “I take pictures for him occasionally for him to post on Instagram,” Favila said. “ I also go to the studio with him.”

-“I’ve written for other artists, for example people like Yung Pinch,” Schmidt said, “I don’t have a favorite piece, I like all the music I have written for myself and other people.”
+“I’ve written for other artists,” Schmidt said, “I don’t have a favorite piece, I like all the music I have written for myself and other people.”

 Not only has Schmidt developed his own style of music throughout his career, but he has also been inspired and motivated by many successful role models in the field.

 “I record and write music whenever I have time, I don’t have a set schedule to do it,” Schmidt said.
 “Raredell and Glow Boy influenced me because their music is really good.”

 It is safe to say that music plays some sort of role in everybody’s life.
 It is something that can be used to cope or used to express the way someone feels.
 By writing and producing music, Schmidt is is able to express himself and share it with the world.